Inca mythology: Bears

+Foxes

 The fox did not generally have a good reputation among the Inca or people of the Andes and was seen as an omen.
 Sacrifices to the gods included a variety of goods and animals, including humans, but were never seen to ever include foxes.
 Inca mythology contains references to gods being deceived by foxes.
 In one encounter, the deity Cuniraya Viracocha was angered by a fox and stated that "As for you, even when you skulk around keeping your distance, people will thoroughly despise you and say 'That fox is a thief!'.
 When they kill you they'll carelessly throw you away and your skin too".
 In other narratives, the fox is said to have tried to steal the moon but the moon hugged the fox close which resulted in the spots on the moon.
 Finally, the fox still plays a role in current Andean society where the howling of a fox in the month of August is perceived as a sign of good luck.

 The Inca had indigenous names for constellations as well as interstellar clouds (dark nebulae) visible from the Southern hemisphere.
 The fox (Atoq in quechua) is the name for one dark nebulae in the milky way, and Andean narratives, including Inca ones, may refer to the dark nebulae rather than the animal.